sunsetjesus/ddnrs/README.md

 With ddnrs decentralised public ledger it's possible to have a open,non-complicated , robust, secure and inexpensive domain name system that can power the future internet with iot space.

 ### Open Source :
-The ddnrs domain name system and the ddnrs protocol is fully open sourced with MIT licence
+The ddnrs domain name system and the ddnrs protocol is fully open sourced with Open Bsv licence

 ### Simple :
 Due to simple and lightweight nature of the  protocol ddnrs provides more degrees of freedom to build complicated utilities on top of it.